mwdle/NextcloudConfig/README.md

     ```

 3. Open a terminal in the directory containing the docker-compose file.
-4. Create a docker network for the container:
+4. Create docker networks for the containers:

     ```shell
     docker network create Nextcloud